 For details regarding Ph.D. programmes please visit https://scri.siu.edu.in/

 SCRI administers and looks after Ph.D.
 Programme at SIU in addition to various support-services related to Research Projects, Publications, Conferences, Collaboration, Research Centres, Intellectual Property and Ethical conduct in research.

-Symbiosis International University offers Ph.D. programmes under the guidelines prescribed by the University Grants Commission (2016) in 7 Faculties of Law, Management, Computer Studies, Health & Biomedical Sciences, Media, Communication & Design, Humanities & Social Sciences, and Engineering .
+Symbiosis International (Deemed University) offers Ph.D. programmes under the guidelines prescribed by the University Grants Commission (2022) in the faculties of Law, Management, Computer Studies, Medical & Health Sciences, Media & Communication, Humanities & Social Sciences and Engineering .

 The University predetermines the number of doctoral students that can be admitted to the programme based on the number of available research Supervisors.
 The University aims to maintain high research standards, and with this goal in mind, and as per the University Grants Commission (Minimum Standards and Procedure for Award of M.PHIL./PH.D Degrees) Regulations, 2016, SIU followsa specific criteriafor selection of Ph.D. students.
 All rules and guidelines related to the SIU's Ph.D.
 Programmes are available in SIU's Ph.D.
 Rule Book.

 To build a research culture, knowledge generation, wealth creation, social mobilization and interdisciplinary approach, the University has made provisions of awarding Junior and Senior Research Fellowships.